jcadenas/simpsons-data-analysis/README.md

 ### Routes

 Currently, each chart has a custom route where SQL is executed on the backend.
-In the future, I would like to make more generic routes and potentially handling the building of the charts within each component.
+In the future, I would like to make more generic routes and potentially handle the building of the charts within each component.
 We shall see...

 ## Coming Soon